someMing/MDD-constrained-search/README.md

 ```

 The results of BCS, MCS without domain reduction, and MCS with domain reduction are saved in the file `result_bcs.csv`, `result_mcs.csv`, and `result_remcs`,  respectively.

 ## Datasets

-All data sets in the paper are saved in ```./data/experimentData/```, including  4 DAG files and 24 constraint files.
+All data sets in the ijcai-24 paper are saved in ```./data/experimentData/```, including  4 DAG files and 24 constraint files.

+All data sets in the graduation thesis are saved in ```./data/experimentDataGraduate/```, including  4 DAG files and 64 constraint files.

 The characters in the file name represent the following: